 At the last stage you are climbing almost vertical rock sections in the dark with a tiny headlight.
 Be careful here and don’t rush.

-My guide said 25% of people resign after first 30 minutes of the hike .. (you got to admit it’s a bit funny, they must know it’s a hard hike right?), but on the other hand it is good they do not push themselves for the ascent.
+My guide said 25% of people resign after the first 30 minutes of the hike .. (you got to admit it’s a bit funny, they must know it’s a hard hike, right?), but on the other hand, it is good that they do not push themselves for the ascent.

-Only 10% of all hikers are faster with their decent than ascent.
+Only 10% of all climbers are faster with their descent than ascent.

-He said they never encourage people to hike further, because in a situation of an injury they have to carry people down on their back!
+He said they never encourage people to hike further, because in a situation of an injury, they have to carry people down on their backs!
 Wait.. what???
-While it seems completely impossible, he said it happened many times in the past – otherwise they would be left in the mountain.
+While it seems completely impossible, he said it happened many times in the past – otherwise, they would be left on the mountain.
 Again, there is no rescue team, no helicopter evacuation available.

 Hiking Mount Agung via Besakih Temple.

-Pasar Agung can be a starting point for both hiking routes.
-The trail splits but you would need to know where to turn.
+Pura Pasar Agung can be a starting point for both hiking routes.
+However, the trail splits and you would need to know where to turn for the Besakih route.

 The difficulty is similar/this route is slightly more challenging comparing to the shorter hike.
 Covering 7 kilometers in 6 to 7 hours, reach the summit of Mount Agung with last section very challenging.